zyxneo/website-boilerplate/README.md

 - favicons (browserconfig.xml)
 - use your own google map API key
 - use your own site verification
-- use your own google analytics
+- use your own google analytics in configuration
-- remove livereload script tag
+- add 'images/profil.jpg'
+- add 'images/logo.jpg' for og protocol
+- add vote.php to 'plugins\content\vote'

 ## Useful links: